walterhiggins/WMPJS/book-outline.md

     js hearts = 8;

 ... which basically says that hearts is equal to 8.
 There's a couple of things worth noting about the above expression.
 Firstly `hearts` is now a variable.
 A variable is just something JavaScript uses to store things in.
 Variables are used in all programming languages to store information.
 When we want the computer to remember something and to keep track of it we use a variable.
 You can think of a variable as a named storage location.
-It's like a storage chest in minecraft.
+It's like a storage chest in Minecraft.
 You can put stuff in a variable, come back to it later and it will still be there.

 ![Variables are like Chests.
 You can store stuff in them.](images/chapter-03/chest.png "Variables are like Chests.
 You can store stuff in them.")